Master of Science in Nursing Educator Program

 Help Meet the Urgent Need for Nurse Educators

 In 2013, nearly 80,000 qualified nursing school applicants were turned away from programs due to faculty shortages.
-If you’re an experienced RN, you can develop the skills you need to meet demand for nursing educators in two years with a Masters of Nursing Education from Gwynedd Mercy University.
+If you’re an experienced RN, you can develop the skills you need to meet the demand for nursing educators in two years with a Masters of Nursing Education from Gwynedd Mercy University.

 The GMercyU Difference

 Our 40-credit Master of Science in Nursing – Nurse Educator (MSN-NE) program equips you to teach student nurses in clinical college programs, thanks to its focus on:

 - Advanced clinical knowledge